Lagos Chamber Of Commerce And Industry Presidential Policy Dialogue

 PROTOCOLS

-President of the Lagos Chamber of Commerce and Industry, Mrs. Toki Mabogunje, thank you very much for the kind invitation to be here and my gratitude also to members of the Chamber for the very warm welcome.
+President of the Lagos Chamber of Commerce and Industry, Mrs Toki Mabogunje, thank you very much for the kind invitation to be here and my gratitude also to members of the Chamber for the very warm welcome.

 I am honoured to have this opportunity to engage with this very distinguished gathering of business leaders and investors.
-Such is the dynamism, quality, and caliber of the membership of the Chamber that your views are considered crucial in national economic policy discourse and processes.
+Such is the dynamism, quality, and calibre of the membership of the Chamber that your views are considered crucial in national economic policy discourse and processes.

-Let me set the tone for this dialogue by stating right away that it is imperative and we consider it as a government imperative to restore Nigeria to the path of faster growth in 2021, 2022, and beyond.
+Let me set the tone for this dialogue by stating right away that it is imperative and we consider it a government imperative to restore Nigeria to the path of faster growth in 2021, 2022, and beyond.

 The resulting Economic Sustainability Plan, ESP, emphasized rapid health interventions, keeping businesses going, creating and protecting jobs, boosting local production, and providing social protection for the most vulnerable sections of our society.

-The ESP also included a suite of macroeconomic policies including fiscal grants, tax breaks, regulatory forbearance to banks as well as reduced interest and moratorium on Central Bank of Nigeria, CBN intervention facilities amongst other things.
+The ESP also included a suite of macroeconomic policies, including fiscal grants, tax breaks, regulatory forbearance to banks, as well as reduced interest and a moratorium on Central Bank of Nigeria (CBN) intervention facilities, amongst other things.

-These interventions paid off as we had a very short recession and we are now seeing a rebound in economic activity with GDP growth at about 5.01% in the second quarter of this year, and 4.03% in the third quarter.
+These interventions paid off as we had a very short recession, and we are now seeing a rebound in economic activity with GDP growth at about 5.01% in the second quarter of this year, and 4.03% in the third quarter.

 Some people will say all sorts of things about the growth and its base effect, but I think the important thing is, what do we do going forward?
 I think it is clear to us that if we are to achieve accelerated growth, then we must adopt a new strategic direction and policy orientation.